No Products in Your Cart

 With proper care, Afromosia produces flawless, long-lasting surfaces across any project type.

 Afromosia’s finish potential is exceptional.
-Its natural oils and fine grain give it a built-in satin glow — and its warm tone responds beautifully to most clear finishes.
+Its natural oils and fine grain give it a built-in satin glow.
+It's warm tone responds beautifully to most clear finishes.

 Afromosia and Teak share similar mechanical properties, but their differences make Afromosia the smarter, more sustainable choice for many woodworkers.